 Including coverage of the COVID-19 outbreak, this database curates openly available content related to coronaviruses.
 It includes thousands of open-access articles from the world’s leading publishers as well as current research from pre-print repositories such as arXiv and will continue to grow and evolve as more is learned about the pandemic.

-Bloomsbury has provided full access to the following through May 31, 2020.
+Bloomsbury has provided full access to the following:

 To support institutions during this challenging time, JSTOR and participating publishers are making an expanded set of content freely available to participating institutions where students have been displaced due to COVID-19.